wyf1995/AIMAFE/README.md

 How to run this project:
 This project must run in python==2.7, The following steps should be taken to run this project:

-1. Run prepare_data.py to download the raw data and compute the correlation.
+1. Run download_abide.py to download the raw data.

+2. Run prepare_data.py to  and compute the correlation.
 Then you can get the hdf5 files.
 But we prepare the hdf5 files in advance.
-The dataset(hdf5) is put on the "release",you need to put the three dataset in "data" folder.
+The dataset(hdf5) is put on the "release", you need to put the three dataset in "data" folder.

-2. Using stacked denoising autoencoder (SDA) to pretrain for each feature set based on single brain atlas
+3. Using stacked denoising autoencoder (SDA) to pretrain for each feature set based on single brain atlas

         python nn.py --whole --cc200